Dev-Shah/Predicting-Preterm-Birth---Webapp/README.md

 User can also see the analysis and modelling part of the project throught the application. \

 For more information see this [presentation](https://drive.google.com/file/d/1nlHIC6AKiD4liQnnST90SpgS2mHCKWNr/view?usp=sharing).

+Instructions:
+flask run in terminal from the root directory